Private limited company: Hungary

-Hungarian legislation contemplates LLCs as Korlátolt felelősségű társaság.
-Companies working under this structure append the abbreviation Kft. to their name.
-Hungarian LLCs are required to have a 3 million HUF (Hungarian Forint) (approx. US$8,000) starting capital.
-The time of formation by the new electronic formation option has been reduced from 2 weeks to 2 hours, additional cost of formation is around 100,000 HUF (approx. US$270).
+Hungarian legislation contemplates LLCs as korlátolt felelősségű társaság.
+Companies working under this structure append the abbreviation Kft. to their name (spelled capitalized as part of the name).
+Hungarian LLCs are required to have a 3 million HUF (Hungarian forint; approx. US$) starting capital.
+The time of formation by the new electronic formation option has been reduced from 2 weeks to 2 hours, additional cost of formation is around 100,000 HUF (approx. US$).
 Kft.s can be formed by the cooperation of lawyers.

-The Hungarian Kft. is the most common form of doing business in Hungary.
-As being part of the European Union (EU), Hungarian Kft.s can now obtain an EU VAT registration number for doing business across the EU.
-The Hungarian EU-VAT reg. number starts with "HU".
-This way the existence of the subject company, VAT issues and the cross-check is available on the common EU website for companies.
+The Hungarian kft. is the most common form of doing business in Hungary.

+As part of the European Union Hungarian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.